ionelmc/python-aspectlib/docs/introduction.rst

 The aspect
 ==========

-An *aspect* can be created by decorating a generator with ``aspectlib.Aspect``.
+An *aspect* can be created by decorating a generator with an :obj:`~aspectlib.Aspect`.
 The generator yields *advices* - simple behavior changing instructions.

-The *aspect* is simple function decorator.
+An :obj:`~aspectlib.Aspect` instance is a simple function decorator.
 Decorating a function with an *aspect* will change the function's behavior according to the *advices* yielded by the generator.

 Example: